tomitokics/vm_read-write/README.md

 # vm_read-write

-You can read or write kernel memory with this program. works from 7.0 - 9.3.5
+You can read or write arbitrary kernel memory with this program.

-The program no longer uses the pegasus kernel exploit
+- Calculates the kASLR slide without kernel exploit
+- arbitrary kernel read
+- arbitrary kernel write
+works on all 32 bit device.